 The project must list the county assessor's parcels (APs), the portion of each AP included in the project (as a percentage), the sum of acres derived from the county tax records for all included APs, and the sum of acres derived from the GIS analysis.
 The sum of acres should be compared between the AP and GIS sources, with the lesser of the two used for the project area.
-If there is a significant discrepancy between AP and GIS acres, the Project Operator may work with the county assessor to resolve any disputed AP acres.
+If there is a discrepancy between AP and GIS acres, the Project Operator has the following options: